autopartsource/sandpim/README.md

 ## To-Do list

-- delete existing pair or Add-new pair on settings page
 - selector page interface to put PCdb positions and parttypes into favorites tables.
 - vcdb-validation an app on the fly (uppon change)
 - item-specific assets (show on the right side of showPart.php)